usergenic/entrails/README.txt

 == INSTALL:

-* sudo gem install entrails
+* sudo gem install brendan-entrails -s http://gems.github.com
 * require 'entrails' in your rails app
-* can work as a plugin or a gem
-* cd YOUR_RAILS_APP && entrails install-plugin .

 == LICENSE:

 (The MIT License)

-Copyright (c) 2008 FIX
+Copyright (c) 2008 Brendan Baldwin

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the